pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Pay a Traffic Ticket in Pennsylvania?

-Choosing to pay a Pennsylvania traffic ticket is an inadvertent admission of guilt which may attract additional penalties.
-However, it is a much easier alternative to pleading not guilty/contesting a ticket.
+Choosing to pay a Pennsylvania traffic ticket may be considered an admission of guilt, potentially resulting in additional penalties.
+However, the impact can vary depending on the specific case and jurisdiction.
+However, it is considered a much easier alternative to pleading not guilty/contesting a ticket.
 The implication of paying a traffic ticket may include additional points on the driving record of the offender as well as a possible spike in auto insurance estimates given the offenders driving history.

 Tickets may be paid in person, via mail or online.
 In some cases, traffic courts may permit installment payment(where necessary).
 Online payments may be made using the PAePay tool available on the Unified Judicial System of Pennsylvania web portal.
 However, not all Pennsylvania state county courts currently accept electronic payment.